Increase DR score red

 Why is it Important to Increase Domain Authority?

-In many competitive industries, Google will only display results from websites with good domain authority.
+In many competitive industries, Google will only display results from reputable sites with good domain authority.
+In our opinion, a strong DA is anything above 50.
 If your website does not have strong domain authority, you may struggle to rank on Google.

 Increasing domain authority can help you overcome this barrier and rank higher.